-No person has the authority to enlarge, amend, or modify this warranty, in whole or in part.
-This warranty is not extended by the length of time for which the owner was deprived the use of the product.
-Repairs and replacement parts that are provided under the terms of this warranty shall carry only the unexpired portion of the warranty.
+No person has the authority to enlarge, amend, or modify this warranty.
+The warranty is not extended by the length of time for which you are deprived of the use of the product.
+Repairs and replacement parts are provided under the terms of this warranty shall carry only the unexpired portion of this warranty.